Rosatom has started creating reactor equipment for the first SMR unit in Uzbekistan, the state corporation's press service reported.

 Rosatom plans to build the first small nuclear power plant in Uzbekistan.
 The scheme of the new project has already been approved.
 Permission to build the station will be obtained in early 2026.

-The enterprises of the machine-building division have the necessary capacities and experience in the manufacture of RITM series reactor plants, which have been operated in the icebreaker fleet for several years.
-Our knowledge and competencies will be applied in the manufacture of all six RITM-200N reactor plants for the SMR in Uzbekistan.
+The enterprises of the machine-building division have the necessary capacities and experience in the manufacture of RITM series reactor plants, which have been in operation in the icebreaker fleet for several years.
+Our knowledge and expertise will be applied in the manufacture of all six RITM-200N reactor plants for the SMR in Uzbekistan.

 Read materials on the topic: